-The International Journal of Innovative Technology and Exploring Engineering (IJITEE) is having ISSN 2278-3075 (online), monthly international journal, being published in the months of January, February, March, April, May, June, July, August, September, October, November and December by Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP) Bhopal (M.P.), India since year 2012.
+The International Journal of Innovative Technology and Exploring Engineering (IJITEE) has ISSN: 2278-3075 (online), which is an online, open access, peer reviewed, periodical monthly international journal.
+This journal is published by Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP) in the months of January, February, March, April, May, June, July, August, September, October, November and December.

 If you have aspirations to become an editor, one of the ways is through a direct invitation from a publisher.
 This may happen as a result of your expertise in a specific field of science or discipline, in particular when Publishers wish to publish a new journal.
 Another way to become an editor is to submit Membership Form which is 100% free that to be evaluated by our panel.

 What are the typical criteria for an editor position?

 - Candidate should have minimum of Ph.D. degree.